GillesBareilles/SOD321_Linear_Programming.jl/README.md

 ## Install

-Works with julia v1.0.
+Works with julia v1.0, JuMP v0.18.4, CPLEX.

-Cloning the project and installing dependencies :
+Installation is done like any Julia package:
  - Clone the repo and enter the main folder,
  - launch julia,
  - `]activate .`,
  - `]instantiate`

+ **Note**: the CPLEX.jl package can be tricky to install, the procedure is detailled at tihs address: https://github.com/JuliaOpt/CPLEX.jl.

 Afterwards, for using the module or develop it, just run `]activate .` and `using SOD321Project`.